aantron/ocaml.org/data/planet/psellos/ocaml-on-ios-7-simulator-progress-report.md

   <p><code>-no_compact_unwind</code></p>
 </blockquote>

-<p>One cool thing about compiling for the simulator is that you can run the generated code, if it&rsquo;s simple enough, from the OS X command line.
-Here&rsquo;s a session showing how to do it:</p>
+<p>One cool thing about compiling for the simulator is that you can run the generated code, if it’s simple enough, from the OS X command line.
+Here’s a session showing how to do it:</p>

 <pre><code>$ BIN=/usr/local/ocamlxsim/bin
 $ cat howitends.ml
-let main () = Printf.printf &quot;You already know how this will end.\n&quot;
+let main () = Printf.printf "You already know how this will end.\n"

 let () = main ()
 $ $BIN/ocamlopt -o howitends howitends.ml